Knife Restoration 101: How To Get Rust Off Knives

 Remove Rust Using Lemon

 1. Squeeze fresh lemon juice into a container.
-If you're using bottled lemon juice, pour it into a small bowl.
+If you use bottled lemon juice, pour it into a small bowl.
 You can also cut a whole lemon in half and squeeze the juice onto the rusted areas.

 2. Soak a soft cloth or sponge in the lemon juice, or apply it directly to the rusty sections of the knife by squeezing it.